ParallelEdits: Efficient Multi-object Image Editing: Experiments

 \subsection{Quantitative Results}

-We first conduct experiment on the PIE-Bench++ dataset to compare our method with the state-of-the-art text-driven image editing methods, including MasaCtrl~\citep{cao_2023_masactrl}, Prompt-to-Prompt (P2P)~\citep{hertz2022prompt}, Plug-and-Play (PnP)~\citep{tumanyan2023plug}, StyleDiffusion (StyleD)~\citep{wang2023stylediffusion}, Null-text Inversion (NTI)~\citep{mokady2023null}, DirectInverison (DI)\citep{ju2023direct}, and InfEdit \citep{xu2023inversion}. {An intuitive way to improve off-the-shelf image editing methods is to apply the single-aspect editing method sequentially.
-We follow ~\citep{joseph2024iterative} to adapt existing image editing methods into sequential editing processes, where these methods are applied multiple times to achieve multi-aspect editing.
+We first conduct experiment on the PIE-Bench++ dataset to compare our method with the state-of-the-art text-driven image editing methods combining their corresponding inversion method leads to best performance, including DDIM+MasaCtrl~\cite{cao_2023_masactrl}, DDIM+Prompt-to-Prompt (P2P)~\cite{hertz2022prompt}, DDIM+Plug-and-Play (PnP)~\cite{tumanyan2023plug}, StyleDiffusion (StyleD)~\cite{wang2023stylediffusion}+P2P, Null-text Inversion (NTI)~\cite{mokady2023null}+P2P, DirectInverison (DI)\cite{ju2023direct}+PnP, and InfEdit \cite{xu2023inversion}. {An intuitive way to improve off-the-shelf image editing methods is to apply the single-aspect editing method sequentially.
+We follow ~\cite{joseph2024iterative} to adapt existing image editing methods into sequential editing processes, where these methods are applied multiple times to achieve multi-aspect editing.
 Each time, only one aspect is edited. } \Tref{tab:main} presents the metrics in terms of text-image similarity (i.e., CILP and D-CLIP scores), computational efficiency, and aspect accuracy.
-Our MultiEdits model outperforms all baselines in editing effectiveness, with a slightly longer runtime than the InfEdit model. {Even though sequential editing better aligns the target prompt than their vanilla methods, it significantly increases computational overhead and may propagate editing errors over time.
+Our ParallelEdits model outperforms all baselines in editing effectiveness, with a slightly longer runtime than the InfEdit model. {Even though sequential editing better aligns the target prompt than their vanilla methods, it significantly increases computational overhead and may propagate editing errors over time.
 Moreover, although the sequential editing is conducted in the latent space, it would introduce more noise and artifacts to the edited image.
 Hence, their performance in all editing quality metrics was inferior to our method.}